Sieboldianus/lbsntransform/docs/output-mappings.md

 If no hll worker is available, hlldb may be used.

-???
-Why do I need a database connection?
+!!! note "Why do I need a database connection?"
     There's a [python package](https://github.com/AdRoll/python-hll) available that
     allows making hll calculations in python.
 However, it is not as performant as the native Postgres implementation.